Cram schools boom widens India's class divide

 KOTA, India With a sprawling five-acre campus, 10,000 students and state-of-the-art LCD projectors in its lecture rooms, Bansal Classes is bigger and slicker than most schools in India.

-But the institution, now a landmark in Kota, a city in the desert state of Rajasthan, is neither a school nor a college.
+But the institution, now a landmark in Kota, a city in Rajasthan, is neither a school nor a college.
 It is the jewel in the crown of India's private coaching industry, a $6.4 billion business that exacerbates the social divide.

 Cram schools have become a magnet for tens of thousands of mostly middle class families in a country where two decades of rapid economic growth have failed to improve a dysfunctional state education system and a shortage of good universities.